-$$U = u\sin\phi\cos\theta + v\cos\phi\cos\theta + w\sin\theta \tag{2}$$
+$$U = u\sin\phi\cos\theta + v\cos\phi\cos\theta + w\sin\theta.$$ (2)

-- 150 When the wind blows along the lidar's line of sight, the measured radial velocity is essentially the horizontal wind speed.
-With the wind direction differing from the line of sight, the radial velocity deviates from the actual wind speed magnitude.
-In the case of crosswind - the wind direction is close to a perpendicular to the line of sight - the radial velocity tends to zero and does not represent the actual wind speed.
-The measurements taken during the crosswind event are more prone to errors compared to other wind directions. - When plotted against the reference wind direction, the reference wind speed and mean radial wind speed of a lidar scan show strong discrepancy for a range of wind directions (Fig. 3).
-With the lidar scanning in the range of $131.5-179.5^{\circ}$, the crosswind effects can be expected for the wind directions of $221.5-269.5^{\circ}$.
-As shown in Fig. 3, the crosswind effects already appear for the wind direction above 210° .
-The scans taken near crosswind direction show a large number of non-physical wind speed values reaching $100-1000 \text{ ms}^{-1}$.
-We refer further to these scans as 'corrupted'.
+When the wind blows along the lidar's line of sight, the measured radial velocity is essentially the horizontal wind speed.
+If the wind direction differs from the line of sight, the radial velocity deviates from the actual wind speed magnitude.
+In the case of crosswind - the wind direction is close to perpendicular to the line of sight - the radial velocity tends to zero and does not represent the actual wind speed.
+The measurements taken during the crosswind event are more prone to errors compared to other wind directions.

+When plotted against the reference wind direction, the reference wind speed and mean radial wind speed of a lidar scan show strong discrepancy for a range of wind directions (Fig. 3).
+With the lidar scanning in the range of 131.5-179.5°, the crosswind effects can be expected for the wind directions of 221.5-269.5°.
+As shown in Fig. 3, the crosswind effects already appear for the wind direction above 210°.
+The scans taken near the crosswind direction show a large number of non-physical wind speed values reaching 100-1000 m s-1.
+We further refer to these scans as "corrupted".